A person has four pairs of sinuses each referred to as the:

 Viral sinusitis – Antibiotics are not typically administered for viral sinusitis.
 Common treatments include fever and pain medications, such as acetaminophen.
 Mucolytics and decongestants are used to dissolve or breakdown mucus.

-Bacterial sinusitis – Acute bacterial sinusitis is usually treated with antibiotics for the treatment of common bacteria known to a cause sinus infection, such as:
+Bacterial sinusitis – Acute bacterial sinusitis is usually treated with angioedema for the treatment of common bacteria known to a cause sinus infection, such as:

 - Streptococcus pneumoniae